The first university in Sweden – since 1477. Top 100 in the world

 A letter from Uppsala

 What is Uppsala University (UU) best known for?

 Uppsala University is internationally recognised as being one of the top 100 universities in the world.
 For over 500 years, UU has delivered professional and pedagogical education, applied the highest academic standards, and conducted research that makes a real difference.
 We have succeeded in recruiting some of the best teaching staff from around the world, and our aim is to educate, inspire and help our students to excel.
 Since it was founded in 1477, UU has attracted some of the world’s very best minds and eight academics affiliated with the University have been awarded the prestigious Nobel Prize.

 We offer 128 international master’s programmes and specialisations taught in English within science & technology, medicine & pharmacy, humanities and social sciences.
 Since 2017 we offer four bachelor’s programmes taught in English, three in the area of game design and one in the area of energy transition.
 Starting autumn 2022, we will also offer two bachelor’s programmes in engineering, and one in leadership, quality and improvement, also taught in English.

 What’s the alumni network like?

-UU has always hosted students from all over the world and today we have organised alumni chapters in China, Vietnam, USA and the UK.
+UU has always hosted students from all over the world and today we have an active Alumni Network with over 26 000 alumni in 130 countries.
+We have organised alumni chapters in China, Vietnam, USA, Hong Kong and Switzerland.
 Famous UU alumni include Carl Linnaeus, who created the system for classifying and naming plants, and Anders Celsius, who designed the Celsius temperature scale and thermometer.
 More recently, Skype founder Niklas Zennström was a master’s student here.